 Early and frequent integration, testing and delivery means that information comes in early and frequently.
 This reduces the risk profile of the project significantly.

 I hope that clears things up!
-Have you had any particular experiences or insights around agile and risk management?
+Have you had any particular experiences or insights around agile risk management / agile risk mitigation / agile risk response?
 If so, let me know in the comments!